ylin910095/JulianSchwingerModel.jl/README.md

 # Using this code

-This code has been tested on Mac OSX, but should work for any architechure and operating system that uses Julia.
-You will need julia v1.0.1 to run this code, it can be downloaded here:
+This code has been tested on Mac OSX, but should work for any architechure and operating system that uses julia (tested on v1.6.2 as of Aug 5, 2021).
+The latest version can be downloaded here:

    https://julialang.org/downloads/